Capital Intensity Definition

-Capital intensity ratio can be measured by the amount of capital infused in a business to produce revenue.
-Below are the two formulas that are frequently used to calculate Capital Intensity.
+The capital intensity ratio can be measured by the amount of capital infused in a business to produce revenue.
+Below are the two formulas that are frequently –

 It gives the number of assets needed to produce every dollar in revenue.

-Capital intensity ratio is also used by analysts as a measure of how much capital, as opposed to labor, is required to make certain dollars in sales.
+Analysts also use it to measure how much capital, as opposed to labor, is required to make specific dollars in sales.

 - If the capital intensity ratio is high, it might mean that the company has to spend more assets in producing revenue.
 If it is low, the business is utilizing the assets such that assets are generating high values.

-- On a similar note, this ratio can be high depending on the nature of the business and the industry it operates in.
+- On a similar note, this ratio can be high depending on the nature of the business and the industry it operates.

-- Industries or businesses that are more capital intensive are said to have higher operating leverage.
-Thus, the production or output of such businesses should be voluminous in order to command a greater return in terms of revenue.
+- Industries or businesses that are more capital intensive have higher operating leverageOperating LeverageOperating Leverage is an accounting metric that helps the analyst in analyzing how a company’s operations are related to the company’s revenues.
+The ratio gives details about how much of a revenue increase will the company have with a specific percentage of sales increase – which puts the predictability of sales into the forefront..
+Thus, the production or output of such businesses should be voluminous to command a greater return in terms of revenue.

 Examples of Capital Intensity

 For 2018, the following data is available for aircraft and aerospace industry giants Boeing and Airbus group.
 First, determine the capital intensity ratios for each and comment.